PEXANE2/azure-docs.tr-tr/articles/active-directory/fundamentals/service-accounts-managed-identities.md

 ### <a name="using-the-azure-portal"></a>Azure portalını kullanma

-1. Azure AD 'de kurumsal uygulama ' yı seçin.
+1. Azure Active Directory Kurumsal uygulamalar ' ı seçin.

 2. "Yönetilen kimlikler" için filtreyi seçin